Dinosaur: Would it be scary if maybe I came through a door or something?

-- Although the first two games predated this phenomenon, Doom 3 included several setpieces along with more traditional Cut Scenes.
+- Doom│: Although the classic Doom games (including 64) predated this phenomenon, this game included several setpieces along with more traditional Cut Scenes.

-- Alien vs. Predator 2 used several of these, the most impressive being a false scare wherein a ceiling panel pops out, causing a curved pipe and length of cable -which look exactly like an Alien's head and tail- to come swinging out in front of the player.
+- The game uses several of these, the most impressive being a false scare wherein a ceiling panel pops out, causing a curved pipe and length of cable -which look exactly like an Alien's head and tail- to come swinging out in front of the player.

 - All of the AvP games are packed with these sorts of cheap scares, usually a blast of steam in a dimly lit corridor that sounds far too similiar to an enraged xenomorph.